d12frosted/elpa-mirror/gnu/corfu-readme.txt

 ══════════════

-  • [Company]: Company is a widely used and mature completion package, which implements a similar interaction model and popup UI as Corfu.
+  • [Company]: Company is a widely used and mature completion package, which implements a similar UI as Corfu.
 While Corfu relies exclusively on the standard Emacs completion API (Capfs), Company defines its own API for the backends.
-Company includes its completion backends, which are incompatible with the Emacs completion infrastructure.
+Company includes its own completion backends, following its own API, which are incompatible with the Emacs completion infrastructure.
+Company provides an adapter `company-capf' to handle Capfs as a Company backend.
 As a result of this design, Company is a more complex package than Corfu.
 Company by default uses overlays for the popup in contrast to the child frames used by Corfu.
 Overall both packages work well, but Company integrates less tightly with Emacs.
 The `completion-styles'